Learning Weakly Convex Sets in Metric Spaces: Weak Convexity in Metric Spaces

 \subsection{Some Basic Properties of Weakly Convex Sets}

-We now present some basic properties of weakly convex sets that make this kind of closed sets interesting for machine learning from a practical as well as from a theoretical viewpoint.
-As already mentioned, weakly convex sets need \textit{not} be contiguous (cf. Fig.~\ref{fig:weak-convexity-in-euclidean-plane}), in contrast to for instance ordinary convex sets in the Euclidean space.
-Instead, one can observe regions that are separated from each other.
-This is again due to the fact that the notion of weak convexity utilizes a distance threshold $\theta$.
-As a consequence, \textit{separate} regions may arise with a pairwise distance of at least $\theta$.
-In Thm.~\ref{thm:weak-convex-decomposition} below, which is one of our main technical results for this work, we formally state this property of weakly convex sets.
-We note that this result generalizes that stated in \cite[Proposition 3.2]{Ekin2000} for the Hamming metric space to arbitrary metric spaces.
+We now present some basic properties of weakly convex sets that make them especially interesting for machine learning from a practical as well as from a theoretical viewpoint.
+As already mentioned, weakly convex sets need \emph{not} be ``contiguous'' (cf. Figure~\ref{fig:weak-convexity-in-euclidean-plane}), in contrast to, e.g., convex sets in Euclidean spaces.
+Instead, one can observe regions that are \textit{separated} from each other, due to the fact that weak convexity utilizes a distance threshold $\theta$.
+In Theorem~\ref{thm:weak-convex-decomposition} below we formally state this property of weakly convex sets.
+We note that this result generalizes that for the Hamming metric space \citep[cf. Proposition 3.2 in][]{Ekin2000} to complete metric spaces.